CanastaWiki/Canasta-Documentation/cli.md

 * Inside the object `Installations` there is the list of installations that the CLI currently manages.
 * "Id": It is the Canasta ID of the installation, specified during the installation.
 * "Path": This is the directory where the configuration files for the Canasta installation is stored.
 * "Orchestrator": This is the orchestrator which runs the Canasta instance.
-(Currently docker-compose is the only orchestrator supported by the CLI)
+(Currently Docker's `compose` plugin is the only orchestrator supported by the CLI)

 ## Uninstall
 * To uninstall the CLI, delete the binary file from the installation folder (default: /usr/local/bin/canasta)